CDCgov/data-exchange-portal/README.md

 - `VITE_SAMS_CLIENT_ID` - This is the client ID given by SAMS when registering this app.
 You can find this value in the [dex-portal-sams-client-id](https://portal.azure.com/#@cdc.onmicrosoft.com/asset/Microsoft_Azure_KeyVault/Secret/https://tf-ede-envar-vault.vault.azure.net/secrets/dex-portal-sams-client-id) Azure Key Vault secret.
 - `VITE_SAMS_AUTH_URL` - This is the full URL of the SAMS API endpoint for logging in a user.
 For our purposes, this is the endpoint that opens the SAMS login portal.
 A copy of the SAMS API documentation can be found in the DEX sharepoint [here](https://cdc.sharepoint.com/:b:/r/teams/CDC-Data-Exchange/Shared%20Documents/Build%20-%20DEX%20Portal/sams_docs.pdf?csf=1&web=1&e=OsHEAY).
 - `VITE_SAMS_USER_INFO_URL` - This is the full URL of the SAMS API endpoint for getting user profile information in JSON format provided a valid authentication token.
 For our purposes, this is the data the portal uses to populate the user's profile components.
-- `VITE_OAUTH_TOKEN_URL` - This is the full URL of the endpoint that will exchange an auth code for a valid auth token and refresh token.
 - `VITE_OAUTH_CALLBACK_URL` - The URL that the SAMS client will redirect the client after a successful login attempt.
 It should have `/oauth_callback` set as its path to match the front end routing configuration of this app.
 - `VITE_UPLOAD_API_ENDPOINT` - The URL used by the 'ugly portal'
-- `VITE_API_BASE_URL` - The base URL pointing to the Kotlin api.
-All api routes will be configured off of this base in `src/config/api.ts`
 - `VITE_DEV_MOCKING_ENABLED` - A boolean that decides if Mock Service Worker (MSW) is enabled or not for local development (see section about MSW below)

 To set your backend environment variables, first make a file called `.vars` within the `api` directory.
 Next, add the following content to the file, filling in the environment variables with the appropriate values: